 Dr. Linehan recognized early on that the chronically suicidal patients with BPD she had been treating had been raised in profoundly invalidating environments.
 This first step in addressing this was to create a climate of unconditional acceptance.
-This was followed by identifying the need for a true commitment to treatment from patients, who also needed to be willing to accept their dire level of emotional dysfunction.
+This was followed by identifying the need for a true commitment to treatment from patients, who also need to be willing to accept their dire level of emotional dysfunction.

-The existence of multiple skills groups provide options to help accommodate personal and professional schedules.
-Some prefer daytime groups while others prefer the 6:00PM groups that allow for a full-time work schedule.
-The presence of so many DBT trained professionals allows the possibility for treatment with a DBT psychiatrist, nutritionist, and a number of different individual and family therapists.
-When necessary, the different Dialectical Behavior Therapy groups can be incorporated into higher levels of care such as Partial Hospitalization Programs (PHP) and Intensive Outpatient Programs (IOP) for conditions such as depression, addiction, bipolar disorder, eating disorders, and trauma.
+The existence of multiple skills groups provides options to help accommodate personal and professional schedules.
+Some prefer daytime groups while others prefer the 6:00 PM groups that allow for a full-time work schedule.
+The presence of so many DBT trained professionals allows for the possibility for treatment with a DBT psychiatrist, nutritionist, and a number of different individual and family therapists.
+When necessary, the different Dialectical Behavior Therapy groups can be incorporated into higher levels of care.
+These include Partial Hospitalization Programs (PHP) and Intensive Outpatient Programs (IOP).
+And, can help with conditions such as depression, addiction, bipolar disorder, eating disorders, and trauma.

-The “Introduction to DBT Group” was designed to allow immediate participation in a group setting while preparing clients to start the more advanced and structured DBT Skills Group.
+The “Introduction to DBT Group” allows for immediate participation in a group setting. all while preparing clients to start the more advanced and structured DBT Skills Group.
 The introductory group familiarizes participants with the general therapeutic concepts, to facilitate the learning of more advanced concepts later.
-The curriculum is not yet organized into the formal DBT modules.
-Individual therapy participation is strongly recommended, but not absolutely required for this level of treatment.
-In addition, the Delray Center offers a unique Family DBT skills group, which convenes on Wednesdays at 10:00AM.
+The curriculum does not yet have the DBT module organization.
+Individual therapy participation is a strong suggestion, but not an absolute requirement for this level of treatment.
+In addition, the Delray Center offers a unique Family DBT skills group, which convenes on Wednesdays at 10:00 AM.

 “At the Delray Center for Healing, the staff treat you with respect, and show genuine concern and want to help you.”